zackees/docker-phpFox4/README.md

 DigitalOcean will fail when it tries to issue a health check at port 8080.
 To fix this, go into the `App Spec` panel and change `http_port: 8080` to `http_port: 80`

+## Railway.app

+When the app is deployed you must override the PORT environmental variable and set it to port 80.

 # Test run